Saudi Arabia Economic Outlook

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Saudi Arabia Economic News

-The Purchasing Managers’ Index (PMI) sponsored by Emirates NBD and produced by IHS Markit inched down to 54.9 in July from 55.0 in June.
+The Purchasing Managers’ Index (PMI), sponsored by Emirates NBD and produced by IHS Markit, fell from 55.2 in November to 54.5 in December.